Reconfiguration on nowhere dense graph classes: Introduction

-We prove that for every nowhere dense class of graphs and for every $r\geq 1$ there exists a polynomial $p_r$ such that the token jumping problem for the \mbox{distance-$r$} independent set problem and for the distance-$r$ dominating set problem admit kernels of size $p_r(k)$, where~$k$ is the number of used tokens.
-If~$k$ is equal to the size of a minimum distance-$r$ dominating set, then we even obtain a kernel of almost linear size $\Oof(k^{1+\epsilon})$ for any fixed $\epsilon>0$.
+We prove that for every nowhere dense class of graphs and for every $r\geq 1$ there exists a polynomial $p_r$ such that \textsc{Distance-$r$ Independent Set Reconfiguration} and \textsc{Distance-$r$ Dominating Set Reconfiguration} admit kernels of size $p_r(k)$.
+For \textsc{Distance-$r$ Dominating Set Reconfiguration}, if~$k$ is equal to the size of a minimum distance-$r$ dominating set of $G$, then for any fixed $\epsilon>0$ we even obtain kernels of almost linear size $\Oof(k^{1+\epsilon})$.

-Unfortunately, for \textsc{Distance-$r$ Domination Set} there is a technical subtlety that prevents us from reducing the input instance $(G,k,I_s,I_t)$ to an equivalent instance $(G',k,I_s,I_t)$ such that $G'$ is a subgraph of $G$.
-Instead, we can kernelize to an annotated version of the problem, where only a given subset of vertices of $G'$ needs to be dominated, or we can output an instance $(G',k,I_s,I_t)$, where $G'$ does not belong to the class~$\CCC$ under consideration (it's density parameters are only slightly larger than those of $G$ though).
+For \textsc{Distance-$r$ Domination Set Reconfiguration} there is a technical subtlety that prevents us from reducing the input instance $(G,k,I_s,I_t)$ to an equivalent instance $(G',k,I_s,I_t)$ such that~$G'$ is a subgraph of $G$.
+Instead, we can kernelize to an annotated version of the problem, where only a given subset of vertices of $G'$ needs to be dominated, or we can output an instance $(G',k,I_s,I_t)$, where $G'$ does not belong to the class~$\CCC$ under consideration (its density parameters are only slightly larger than those of $G$, though).
 Formally, in any case, we do not reduce to the same problem, hence we compute only a so-called \emph{bi-kernel} for the problem.
-Our results generalize the earlier mentioned results of Lokshtanov et al.~\cite{lokshtanov2015reconfiguration}, who proved that \textsc{Independent Set} reconfiguration (i.e.\ the case $r=1$) is fixed-parameter tractable on every nowhere dense graph class and \textsc{Dominating Set} (i.e.\ the case $r=1$) is fixed-parameter tractable if the input graph does not contain large complete bipartite graphs (as a subgraph), in particular on all nowhere dense graph classes.
+Our results generalize the earlier mentioned results of Lokshtanov et al.~\cite{lokshtanov2015reconfiguration}, who proved that \textsc{Independent Set Reconfiguration} (i.e.\ the case $r=1$) is fixed-parameter tractable on every nowhere dense graph class and \textsc{Dominating Set Reconfiguration} (i.e.\ the case $r=1$) is fixed-parameter tractable if the input graph does not contain large complete bipartite graphs (as a subgraph), in particular on all nowhere dense graph classes.

-Our methods for \textsc{Distance-$r$ Independent Set} generalize those of Lokshtanov et al.~\cite{lokshtanov2015reconfiguration} to the more general setting or distance-$r$ independence.
+Our methods for \textsc{Distance-$r$ Independent Set Reconfiguration} generalize those of Lokshtanov et al.~\cite{lokshtanov2015reconfiguration} for \textsc{Independent Set Reconfiguration} to the more general setting of distance-$r$ independence.
 They are strongly based on the equivalence of nowhere denseness and uniform quasi-wideness (a notion that will be defined in the next section) and polynomial bounds for the quasi-wideness functions which were recently obtained by Kreutzer et al.~\cite{siebertz2016polynomial} and Pilipczuk et al.~\cite{pilipczuk2017wideness}.